adamgajzlerowicz/skeletoon/server/README.md

 **TODO**

 * Add json refresh token
-* Cache tokens and invalidate them when new token is generated
 * Add flow and return errors as a { field: string, error: string } objects
 * On Frontend add registration and login forms.
 Then use received token for auth.